sujoyduttajad/Crypto-Price-Tracker/README.md

 Using D3.js to create a line graph or bar chart or both based on the data from the API

 # Resources
-The api used for tracking crypto can be found here - [https://www.coingecko.com/en/api/documentation](https://www.coingecko.com/en/api/documentation)
+The api used for tracking crypto can be found here - [coingecko docs](https://www.coingecko.com/en/api/documentation)